-An approved leave of absence preserves the student's status in his or her degree program, and the time off will not be counted against the time limits for awarding degrees.
+An approved leave of absence preserves the student's status in the degree program, and the time off will not be counted against the time limits for awarding degrees.
 Registration is not required during the leave period.
-A leave may be renewed for up to one additional year if the student applies for a leave extension at least four months prior to the end of his or her initial leave.
-Renewal of a leave is subject to the approval of the program, college, and the Graduate School.
+A leave may be renewed for up to one additional year if the student applies for a leave extension at least four months prior to the end of initial leave.
+Renewal of a leave is subject to the approval of the program, college, and the Graduate College.
 In no case may any student be granted a leave for more than two years.